vring1/Football-Game/Game/Game/README.md

 The first user to guess right in a round, where the other user guesses wrong, is the winner.

 Use 'players_carrers.txt' as cheatsheet, if You're having trouble guessing the players.

+## Backend issues
+A game is only set as completed when a new game is started.
+This could create problems, as if the user opens another browser, they could keep playing on a game, which should be completed.

+## Frontend issues
+We haven't had the time to create a beautiful webpage, and it is kind of buggy depending on the size of the user's window.
+To be perfectly alligned, the window has t o be a specific size.